Formal (university): Terminology

 Abbreviations of the above terms tend to be either formal or, at St John's College, Cambridge, hall.
 There are other circumstances in which different names are used.
 For example, some larger colleges have both a large dining hall and a canteen-style dining room (often called the buttery or servery).
 In these cases informal evening meals are taken in the buttery and formal meals in the hall, and the term hall is used uniquely to refer to the latter meal.
 Some may call it second hall to differentiate from the earlier self-service first hall or informal hall.

-Traditions

-Some colleges/halls have elaborate traditions, while others are more relaxed.
-Grace may be said before the meal, in some places in Latin.
-A dress code of academic gowns at formals is compulsory at some colleges and halls; in other cases formal wear (for example a lounge suit for men or equivalent for women) is required in addition to, or instead of, the gown.